What surprises about Webtvasia’s Rise Ini Kalilah was its cautious determination not to over-vilify anyone. Not too much, that is.

 - I tend to avoid movies inspired by political change because they often veer toward being preachy or demanding.
 In the process, souring the viewing experience.

 Because of these challenges, I was hesitant to accept Webtvasia’s invitation to the premiere screening of Rise Ini Kalilah.
-Well, I’m glad I ultimately did go, because surprisingly, the movie was far from being as in-your-face or as critical as one would expect.
+Well, I’m glad I ultimately went because surprisingly, the movie was far from being as in-your-face or as critical as one would expect.

-Rather than focus on political crusading, or the shaming of the BN government, the movie opted to present straight-forward, relatable stories of common Malaysians swept up by a political tide.
-Including the experiences of those who might have preferred for the election not to have happened just so as to be spared the decisions involved.
+Rather than focus on political crusading, or the shaming of the BN government, the movie opted to present straightforward, relatable stories of common Malaysians swept up by a political tide.
+Including the experiences of those who might have preferred for the election not to have happened just to be spared the decisions involved.

-Surprising relatability considered, the movie is not without its flaws, an obvious one being the unevenness of the characters.
+Unexpected relatability considered, the movie is not without its flaws, of course, an obvious one being the unevenness of the characters.
 While the character progressions of the policeman and the student were well depicted, I was constantly grasping for the thoughts of the Chinese worker returning home.